-This is where membership management tools come in.
+This is where nonprofit membership management tools come in.
 While there are many options to segment, analyze, and communicate with your audience, quality membership management requires a human touch.
 Whether you’re evaluating how your membership is organized, or starting a new position as a non-profit’s membership coordinator, follow these steps for a simpler, cleaner, membership program.

 1. Communicate On Your Member’s Channels

 There is a lot of pressure for established non-profits to communicate with their members in modern ways with text message updates and social media messaging.
 On the other hand, start ups sometimes opt more traditional methods of communication.